POSTPONED to 22 JUNE 2022

 Kara Cornell (Meg Page)

-New York native Kara Cornell is a versatile performer who is known as "a singer who can balance impeccable production and phrasing with enthusiastic and colorful dramatics."
-(Berkshire Review for the Arts) Her intuitive acting skills and expressive portrayal of roles has hailed her "accomplished and electrifying" (Opera Insider) with roles ranging from a "totally endearing" Cinderella (St. Petersburg Times) to a "seductive, wounded, damaged and dangerous" Carmen (The Troy Record).
+Kara Cornell, mezzo-soprano, is a versatile performer who is known as "a singer who can balance impeccable production and phrasing with enthusiastic and colorful dramatics."
+(Berkshire Review for the Arts) Her intuitive acting skills, clear English diction, and expressive portrayal of roles has hailed her "accomplished and electrifying" (Opera Insider) with roles ranging from a "totally endearing" Cinderella (St. Petersburg Times) to a "seductive, wounded, damaged and dangerous" Carmen (The Troy Record).